 We’re trying to change a global energy system in a very short period of time

 With a deep understanding of policy, science, and technology innovation — we’re driving implementable solutions that can truly make a difference.

-CATF is a group of climate and energy experts with decades of collective knowledge and experience
+CATF is a group of climate and energy experts with decades of collective knowledge

 We are scientists, engineers, MBAs, policy experts, lawyers, and communications professionals who achieve impact through technology innovation, policy advocacy, and thought leadership.

 Our independence from corporate influence and our willingness to resist popular thinking keeps us grounded in reality and focused on the changes that can truly make a difference.
 Support our work to safeguard against the worst impacts of climate change and become a donor today.